Apogee Duetta Signature

 The refurbished Duetta Signatures under review here are the very speakers that started my Apogee Listening Sessions.
 Prior to hearing these I was thinking that they would, at the very best, be similar to my Magnepans, but with added reliability problems.
 Oh how wong I was…

 Any loudspeaker is highly interactive with its environment, the room that it is placed in.
 In all but the most perfect rooms, you are listening to a mixture of direct speaker sound and your room, reacting to the speakers.
-My room is far from perfect and even though I have heard a large amount of speakers in it, my experiences need not be typical of results obtained in other rooms.
+My room is far from perfect and even though I have heard a large number of speakers in it, my experiences need not be typical of results obtained in other rooms.
 At the very least though, the results as mentioned as part of comparisons with other speakers, should provide something of a starting point.
 Ultimately though there is just no substitute for listening to speakers in your own setup.

 How they arrived in my system